hyperledger/indy-node/docs/requests.md

 - `did` (base58-encoded string):

     Target DID as base58-encoded string for 16 or 32 bit DID value.
-    It differs from `submitterDID` metadata field, where `submitterDID` is the DID of the submitter.
+    It differs from `from` metadata field, where `from` is the DID of the submitter.

-    *Example*: `submitterDID` is a DID of a Trust Anchor creating a new DID, and `did` is a newly created DID.
+    *Example*: `from` is a DID of a Trust Anchor creating a new DID, and `did` is a newly created DID.

 - `role` (enum number as integer; optional):